nikel-api/nikel/nikel-core/README.md

 # Nikel Core

-This README will provide a high-level overview of Nikel-Core's architecture.
+This README provides a high-level overview of Nikel-Core.

 ### Benchmarks